 There are also a number of resources available including: Back to Basics: handy hints for carers to help prevent back injuries.
-This useful booklet is produced by the Department of Veterans' Affairs and is available for free download from www.dva.gov.au.
+This useful booklet is produced by the Department of Veterans' Affairs.
+Available to download free www.carersvic.com.au/backbasics